CraftyZombie/ExpertCubed/README.md

 Welcome to the Github Repository for the Expert³ modpack for Minecraft!

-Currently, the modpack is for 1.19.2 and has two branches: main and experimental.
+Currently, the modpack is for 1.20.1 and has one branch.